Krassnig/CodeDraw/INTRODUCTION.md

 ## Images

-Images can be handled through CodeDraw's custom `Image` class.
+Images in CodeDraw can be handled through its custom `Image` class.
-Images work very similarly to the `CodeDraw` class, they just don't have a window attached to them.
+Its behavior is almost exactly the same as the `CodeDraw` class itself, just without any window attached to it.

-To draw images to the CodeDraw window you must first load the image into your program.
-This can be done with the `CodeDrawImage.fromFile(path)` function.
+Images can be created from files through static methods like `Image.fromFile("path/to/your/file.png")`.

 ```java
 import codedraw.*;